xerolinux/XeroHub/content/posts/caps-lock/index.md

 ---
 ### What is it ?

-I just discovered a niche of users who prefer using CAPS-Lock instead of Shift while typing..
+I just discovered a niche of users who prefer using CAPS Lock instead of Shift while typing..
 Very weird, but hey..
-Anyway, one of those users shared a neat little script that solves an aging issue with CAPS Delay on Linux..
+Anyway, one of those users shared a neat little script that solves an age-old issue with CAPS Delay on Linux..
 Video Below + Github...

 {{< youtube v7XWlCFkj4A >}}